icons8/lunacy-docs/docs/components_new.md

 1. Right-click the page in the **Page list**.
 2. Select **Set as Components Page**.

-This way, all your main components will be stored in one place.

 <div class="callout callout--info"> <p><strong>Note:</strong> If you set one of your pages as a Components page, make sure its primary purpose is to store components.
 You’ll avoid confusion, and it will be easier to organize all of your design elements.</p> </div>

 ## [Component states](#component-states)

-You can create several **states** for a component and then quickly switch between them as needed in the **right panel**.
+You can create several **states** for a component and switch between them as needed in the **right panel**.

 ### Creating a component state

 1. Select a component instance.
 2. Click `+` in the **Component** section of the **right panel**.
 3. Adjust your component for the new state.
+4. Name it.
-4. Click on any empty area on the canvas.
+5. Click on any empty area on the canvas.

-A new component will be created near the default main component, defining the new component state.
+A new component will appear near the default main component, defining the new component state.

+Lunacy also changes the name of components when you create new states, automatically placing them into categories.
+You can edit category names anytime in the **Components tab**.

 ### Switching component states

-New component states for a distinct component will be displayed in the right panel as you select the component’s instances.
+New component states for a distinct component will be displayed in the **right panel** as you select the component’s instances.

 To switch through them:

 1. Select a component instance.
-2. Choose the required component state in the **right panel**.
+2. Choose the new component state in the **right panel**.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/component_state.png" height="auto"><source src="/public/component_state.mp4" type="video/mp4"></video>

-<div class="callout callout--info"> <p><strong>Note:</strong> Switching component states doesn’t affect overrides, meaning that if you change the component state for an instance with overrides, the overrides you created will stay unchanged.</p> </div>
+<div class="callout callout--info"> <p><strong>Note:</strong> Switching component states doesn’t affect overrides.
+This means that if you change the component state for an instance with overrides, the overrides you created will stay unchanged.</p> </div>

 ## Organizing components

-As your project grows along with the number of components in it, you will probably want to properly organize them so you can quickly find the required component when you need it.
+As your project grows along with the number of components in it, you'll probably want to organize them so you can quickly find the necessary component when you need it.

-A dedicated **Components page** is a start.
+We already covered the **Components page**, which is a good start.
 Dividing your components into categories and subcategories in the **Components tab** is the next step:

 <embed type="image/svg+xml" alt="components_tab_categories" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/Q_-8fKVPSE2eQ4vk9FFekg.svg" width="844" />

-You can manually place your components in categories or use `/` in component names, like this: `Category name / Subcategory name /Component name`.
+You can manually place your components in categories in the **left panel** (the **Group** option on the context menu) or use `/` in component names, like this:

+`Category name / Subcategory name /Component name`.

 Here's an example with just the category name and component name:

 <embed type="image/svg+xml" alt="button_components_categorized" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/ajHWgH1ITESWWYrak4v_jQ.svg" width="844" />

-However, the quickest way to categorize your components is to create [component states](#component-states), which we already covered above.
+Still, the quickest way to categorize your components is to create [component states](#component-states), which we already covered above.

 ### Deleting components